IshanaRaina/sql-labs/core-sql/section-1.md

 Once data is stored in the database we need a way to retrieve said data.
 Retrieving the entire database every time and then going through it in the application is not a viable design.
 Therefore we need a way to find the exact set of data that we need.
 This may involve retrieving data from multiple tables at the same time, filtering out those rows we are not interested in, sorting the data and in some cases aggregating it.
 Queries to retrieve data are known as `SELECT` queries.

-The simplest of them are those that operate on a single table and perform no aggregation just like the one below which retrieves all rows from the table **API_CUSTOMER**.
+The simplest of them are those that operate on a single table and perform no aggregation.

+> For example, the query below retrieves all rows from the table **API_CUSTOMER**.

 ```SQL
 SELECT * FROM API_CUSTOMER;